TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

 key.

 Arrays are used to pass a variable number of arguments to View Helpers.
-The best example is the ``link.action``-ViewHelper.
-With this, you can create a link to other Controllers and Actions in your Extension.
-The following link refers to the ``index`` Action of the ``Post`` Controller:
+The best example is the ``link.action``-Viewhelper.
+With this, you can create a link to other controllers and Actions in your Extension.
+The following link refers to the ``index`` action of the ``Post`` controller:

 ``<f:link.action controller="Post" action="index">Show
 list of all posts</f:link.action>``